Second Schleswig War: February

 At the start of the war, the Danish army consisted of about 38,000 men in four divisions.
-The 8th Brigade consisted of the 9th and 20th Regiments (approximately 1,600 soldiers each), mainly soldiers from the middle and west and north of Jutland.
+The 8th Brigade consisted of the 9th and 20th regiments (approximately 1,600 soldiers each), mainly soldiers from the middle and west and north of Jutland.
 About 36,000 men defended the Dannevirke, a job which it was said would have needed 50,000 men to do properly.
 The 1st Regiment had been changed from a battalion to a regiment on 1 December 1863.

 The Prussian army had 37 battalions, 29 squadrons and 110 guns, approximately 38,400 men.
 The Austrian army had 20 battalions, 10 squadrons and 48 guns, approximately 23,000 men.
 During the war the Prussian army was strengthened with 64 guns and 20,000 men.
 The supreme commander for the Prussian-Austrian army was Field Marshal Friedrich Graf von Wrangel.
 The Austrian troops were led by General Ludwig von Gablenz.

 Prussian and Austrian troops crossed into Schleswig on 1 February 1864 against the resistance of the Federal Assembly of the German Confederation, and war became inevitable.
 The Austrians attacked towards the refortified Dannevirke frontally while the Prussian forces struck the Danish fortifications at Mysunde (on the Schlei coast of Schwansen east of Schleswig town), trying to bypass the Danevirke by crossing the frozen Schlei inlet, but in six hours could not take the Danish positions, and retreated.

-In the Battle for Königshügel (Danish Kongshøj, translated King's Hill) near Selk on 3 February 1864, Austrian forces commanded by General Gondrecourt pushed the Danes back to the Dannevirke.
+In the Battle for Königshügel (Danish Kongshøj, translated 'King's Hill') near Selk on 3 February 1864, Austrian forces commanded by General Gondrecourt pushed the Danes back to the Dannevirke.
 The Danish 6th Brigade had an important part.
 The battle was fought in a snowstorm at -10 °C.

 Danish fighting against Austrians at Selk and Kongshøj and Saksarmen on 3 February 1864 is described as follows:

 A Danish military report dated 11 February 1864 describes incidents near Königshügel/Kongshøj and Vedelspang as follows:

-On 5 February 1864, the Danish commander-in-chief, lieutenant general Christian Julius De Meza, abandoned the Dannevirke that night to avoid being surrounded and withdrew his army to Flensburg.
+On the night of the 5 February 1864, the Danish commander-in-chief, Lieutenant General Christian Julius De Meza, abandoned the Dannevirke to avoid being surrounded and withdrew his army to Flensburg.
 The retreat caused the deaths and capture of 600 men.
 Ten soldiers froze to death and were counted as a part of the casualties that night.
 The hasty retreat also forced the Danes to abandon their important heavy artillery.